yanglum/metaseg_gui/README.md

 Undo: undo last change made to mask.

 Reset mask: reset mask to original.

+## Dot ecDNA
+Allows manual identification of ecDNA.

+Draw dot: draw a dot on the ecDNA mask.

+Dot radius: radius of the dot, in pixels

 ## Identify doublets
 Allows automatic and manual identification of doublet ecDNA by drawing a bounding box around the doublet.